hyungmogu/udacity-multi-user-blog/README.md

 2. Download and install all dependencies
 3. Install git following [this instruction](https://www.atlassian.com/git/tutorials/install-git)
 4. Type `git clone https://github.com/hyungmogu/udacity-multi-user-blog` in a directory of choice; download the repository
-5. Open and follow instructions in `udacity-multi-user-blog/'Multi-user Blog'/SECRET.json` using any text editors; finish setting up encryption for user id in cookie.
+5. Open and follow instructions in `udacity-multi-user-blog/'Multi-user Blog'/SECRET.json` using any text editors
 6. Save file and quit

 ### Setup (Windows)